create3000/x_ite/docs/_posts/components/Navigation/NavigationInfo.md

 Default rate at which viewer travels through scene, meters/second.

+#### Hint

+- This field may be ignored, applying the default value regardless.

 #### Warning

 - Default 1 m/s usually seems slow for ordinary navigation.
-Interchange profile hint: this field may be ignored, applying the default value regardless.
+Interchange profile

 ### SFBool [in, out] **headlight** TRUE